Zingabopp/BeatSync/README.md

 * BeatSaver
   * Enabled: If false, disables all feeds from this source.
   * MaxConcurrentPageChecks: Number of pages to check simultaneously when reading feeds.
-  * FavoriteMappers: Feed that downloads songs from each mapper specified in FavoriteMappers.txt in the UserData folder.
+  * FavoriteMappers: Feed that downloads songs from each mapper specified in FavoriteMappers.ini in the UserData folder.
     * Enabled
 	* MaxSongs: Maximum number of songs to download from each mapper.
 	* CreatePlaylist
 	* PlaylistStyle
+	* SeparateMapperPlaylists: If true (along with CreatePlaylist), create a playlist for each mapper in your FavoriteMappers.ini file.
   * Hot: Get songs using Beat Saver's "Hot" ordering.
     * Enabled
 	* MaxSongs